Esri/arcgis-maps-sdk-java-samples/search/reverse-geocode-online/README.md

 # Reverse geocode online

-Use an online service to find the address for a tapped point.
+Use an online service to find the address for a point on the map.

 ![Image of reverse geocode](ReverseGeocodeOnline.png)